Anthony Watson (rugby union): Club career

+Watson announced his retirement on medical grounds in January 2025.

 International career

 England

 Watson scored a try for the England U20 team as they defeated Ireland in the final round of the 2012 Six Nations Under 20s Championship to win the tournament.
 He was also a member of the side that retained the 2013 Six Nations Under 20s Championship.
 Later that year Watson was selected for the 2013 IRB Junior World Championship scoring a try in their semi-final victory over New Zealand and started in the final as England defeated Wales to become world junior champions for the first time.

 At the age of nineteen, after a string of impressive performances for Bath at full-back, Watson was called into the senior England squad by coach Stuart Lancaster to train with them during their autumn international series in November 2013.
-In January 2014 he again trained with the squad during the 2014 Six Nations Championship and later that month scored a try for the England A team in a defeat against Ireland Wolfhounds.
+In January 2014 he again trained with the squad during the 2014 Six Nations Championship and later that month scored a try for the England Saxons in a defeat against Ireland Wolfhounds.

 Watson was included in the senior squad for their 2014 tour of New Zealand and scored a try on his England debut in a non-cap tour match against Crusaders.
 On 8 November 2014, Watson made his official test debut for England, from the bench, losing to New Zealand 21-24 as part of their 2014 Autumn Internationals.